lisushka/secure-ec2/Step1/README.md

 1. Create a new private security group for the database.

     ![Database security group](16-database.png)

-## Testing

-1. SSH into your EC2 instance, and verify that you're able to connect to the database from it.
-In the next step, we'll open this up so that we can access the EC2 instance from the Internet.

-(**this step is not currently working, as the code isn't hooked up yet**)

 To continue the lab, go to [Step 2](../Step2).